davidjb/davidjb.github.com/content/2020-05-30-aaf-und-security-disclosure.rst

 non-technical system administrator of a portal I operate ("the Portal") at James Cook University (JCU) where a given user had been able to sign in and access secure resources without seemingly been given access.
-The reporting party was from ND and had coopted several colleagues to test logging into the Portal and each of them was able to, without fail, obtain full-site level access to all sensitive content on the Portal.
+The reporting party was from ND and had co-opted several colleagues to test logging into the Portal and each of them was able to, without fail, obtain full-site level access to all sensitive content on the Portal.